 By Khorloo Khukhnohoi

 Global Press reporters determine which stories to tell.
-Our reporters provide context and nuanced analysis for readers to understand the consequences of events and policies that shape the world.
-All reporters also are trained photojournalists.
+Their journalism provides context and nuanced analysis for readers to understand the consequences of events and policies that shape the world.
+All reporters are also trained photojournalists.

 Non-assignment policy.
 Unique source access.
 Original photography.